Higher U(1)-gerbe connections in geometric prequantization: Examples

-This $\nabla_{\mathrm{WZW}}$ is the background gauge field of the 2d Wess-Zumino-Witten sigma-model, the ``Kalb-Ramon B-field'' under which the string propagating on $G$ is charged.
-We now regard this as the $\mathbf{B}U(1)$-prequantization (def. \ref{DiffModuliStack}, example \ref{DeligneComplexInExample}) of the canonical 3-form $\langle -,[-,-]\rangle$ on $G$ (a 2-plectic form):
+This $\nabla_{\mathrm{WZW}}$ is the background gauge field of the 2d Wess-Zumino-Witten sigma-model.
+In string theory, this is the Kalb-Ramon B-field under which the string propagating on $G$ is charged. { The refinement of $\nabla_{\mathrm{WZW}}$ to $\mathbf{\Omega} \nabla_{\mathrm{CS}}^2$ can be seen as a rephrasing into the language of smooth stacks of Konrad Waldorf's result on the existence of a canonical \emph{multiplicative} bundle gerbe with connection on the compact simply connected Lie group $G$, refining the WZW gerbe \cite{Waldorf08,Waldorf12}. }

+In the language of geometric prequantization, we can regard $\nabla_{\mathrm{WZW}}$ as the prequantization of the canonical 2-plectic form on $G$ given by the canonical closed 3-form corresponding to the 3-cocycle $\langle -,[-,-]\rangle$ on $\mathfrak{g}$: